ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_set_encoder_offset/how_to_set_encoder_offset.rst

 =========================

 Motor control often relies on using the rotating dq-reference frame.
-The rotating dq-reference frame for permanent magnet synchronous machines (PMSM) is aligned with the d-axis and relies on the knowledge of the angle :math:`\vartheta` between d-axis and :math:`\alpha` axis.
+The rotating dq-reference frame for permanent magnet synchronous machines (PMSM) is aligned with the d-axis and relies on the knowledge of the angle :math:`\vartheta_{el}` between d-axis and :math:`\alpha` axis.
-The angle :math:`\vartheta` can be measured or estimated and is used in the transformation, e.g., using :ref:`uz_transformation`.
+The angle :math:`\vartheta_{el}` can be measured or estimated and is used in the transformation, e.g., using :ref:`uz_transformation`.
 Additionally, machine models in dq-frame assume this alignment.
 Several different encoder technologies exist, e.g., :ref:`ipCore_incremental_encoder`.
 The encoder reference (the zero-point of the encoder) is not necessarily aligned with the d-axis of the machine.